joelcmk/joelcmk/README.md

 ### Hi there, I'm Joel 👋
 - I’m a Front-end developer 👀
-- I’m currently learning Jest 🌱
+- I’m currently learning Firebase 🌱

 <!---
 joelcmk/joelcmk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.